giraffekey/tezos-harberger-nft/README.md

 Harberger NFTs are digital tokens that always have an open sell order at a self-assessed price.
 The token is in constant auction and a sale can be forced at any moment.
 Holders set the price of their own NFT stock and pay a weekly or monthly tax to the minter on it.
 High self-assessed values have a low likelihood of a forced sale, but a high periodic tax.
 Low self-assessed values have a low periodic tax, but a high likelihood of a forced sale.

-Holders must make a deposit to pay for their tax to maintain ownership over their tokens.
+Holders must deposit cryptocurrency to pay for their tax to maintain ownership over their tokens.
 This deposit can be withdrawn at any moment.
 If their deposit ever runs out, a buyer can force a sale at no expense, transferring token ownership to themselves for free.
+Taxes are lazily netted and can be claimed from the contract by their recipients.

 Harberger tax systems result in accurately priced tokens due to this trade-off as well as a potential source of regular income for the artists minting them.